-Termination with cause was defined under the terms of each of the employment agreements and included any of the following: (i) conviction of, or plea of nolo contendere to, a felony or any crime involving fraud or dishonesty; (ii) willful misconduct that resulted in a material and demonstrable damage to the business or reputation of the Company; (iii) breach by the executive of any of the covenants contained in certain sections of his employment agreement; or (iv) willful refusal by the executive to perform his obligations under his employment agreement or the lawful direction of the Board that was not the result of executive's death, disability, physical incapacity or the executive vas required not to engage in any conduct that creates a conflict of interest to, or damages the reputation of, the Company and to abide by the Company's Code of Ethics and Code of Ethics for Senior Financial and Executive Officers.
+Termination with cause was defined under the terms of each of the employment agreements and included any of the following: (i) conviction of, or plea of nolo contendere to, a felony or any crime involving fraud or dishonesty; (ii) willful misconduct that resulted in a material and demonstrable damage to the business or reputation of the Company; (iii) breach by the executive of any of the covenants contained in certain sections of his employment agreement; or (iv) willful refusal by the executive to perform his obligations under his employment agreement or the lawful direction of the Board that was not the result of executive's death, disability, physical incapacity or the executive's termination of his employment agreement, and that was not corrected.
+Additionally, under the terms of each of the employment agreements, the executive was required not to engage in any conduct that creates a conflict of interest to, or damages the reputation of, the Company and to abide by the Company's Code of Ethics and Code of Ethics for Senior Financial and Executive Officers.